Zensei-dev/GildedRose/README.md

 a.
 From VS 2017: Build and Run from VS (or use "dotnet GildedRose.dll InputFile.txt" from CLI to run once built)

 b.
 From CLI Solution Directory: Build an executable using "dotnet build -r win10-x64" and use built executable at command line

-A sample input file is supplied in the project directory: GildedRoseInput.txt

 # CLI Usage
 GildedRose InputFile.txt

 Where InputFile.txt is a file containing a list of finest goods in the format: ITEMNAME | SELLIN | QUALITY

-A sample input file is provided in the solution.
+A sample input file is supplied in the project directory: GildedRoseInput.txt

 # Unit Tests
 Unit tests created with xUnit.